HenrikBengtsson/startup/OVERVIEW.md

 All relevant files in directories `.Renviron.d` and `.Rprofile.d`, including those found recursively in subdirectories thereof, will be processed (in lexicographic order sorted under the `C` locale).
 There are no restrictions on what the file names should be (except for the ones ignored as explained below).
 However, for `.Rprofile.d` we recommend to use filename extension `*.R` to indicate that the files are regular R scripts.
-For `.Renviron.d` we recommend to files without extensions (or `*.Renviron` for clarification).
+For `.Renviron.d` we recommend to use files without extensions (or `*.Renviron` for clarification).
 To avoid confusions, do _not_ use an `*.R` extension for Renviron files because they are not R script per se (as some editors may warn you about).

 Files with file extensions `*.txt`, `*.md` and `*~` are ignored as well as any files named `.Rhistory`, `.RData` and `.DS_Store`.
 Directories named `__MACOSX` and their content are ignored.
 Files and directories with names starting with two periods (`..`) are ignored, e.g. `~/.Rprofile.d/..my-tests/`.